isomerpages/moe-oasispri/_our-school/School Rules.md

 <u>Possession of Communication Devices</u>

-The use of personal communication devices in school is **not allowed** and students are strongly discouraged from bringing them to school.
+The use of personal communication devices in school is **<u>not allowed</u>** and students are strongly discouraged from bringing them to school.
 Students may contact their parents/guardians using the school telephone at the General Office.

 Should a student bring a personal communication device to school, the student is solely responsible for it.
 The school is not liable for any damage or loss of the personal communication device.